rkrishdev/react-node-express-mysql-jwt-boilerplate/README.md

 5. Good caching and initial render because of the use of TanStack query

-6. Vite React app with TypeScript
+6. Vite js React app with TypeScript

 7. Ready to deploy with few changes for production